Impact of strain on electron-phonon coupling of quantum emitters: Vibrational structures and localization ratios

 Here larger values of $\beta_{k}$ indicate stronger localization of phonon mode $k$, making this quantity particularly convenient when comparing defect-induced vibrational characteristics across different supercell sizes.

-The top panels of Fig.~\ref{fig:DOS_loc_lum} compare the computed bulk phonon density of states (DOS) of unstrained 4H-SiC (solid black line) with the experimental emission lineshapes (light gray) of the $\mathrm{V_{Si}^{-}}(h)$ and $\mathrm{V_{Si}^{-}}(k)$ defects.
+The top panels of Fig.~\ref{fig:DOS_loc_lum} compare the computed bulk phonon density of states (DOS) of unstrained 4H-SiC (solid black line) with the experimental emission lineshapes (shaded light gray area) of the $\mathrm{V_{Si}^{-}}(h)$ and $\mathrm{V_{Si}^{-}}(k)$ defects.
 In the bottom panels the vertical gray lines are the calculated ground-state vibrational localization ratios $\beta$, obtained using a $25\times25\times8$ supercell containing 40\,000 atomic sites.
 These localization ratios allow us to identify which types of vibrational modes contribute to the phonon sideband (PSB).
 The calculated emission lineshapes show that the PSB of the $\mathrm{V_{Si}^{-}}$ defect in 4H-SiC comprises a mixture of bulk-like (BL), quasi-local (QL), and localized vibrational modes together with corresponding replicas (e.g.\ quasi-local replicas, QLR).
 The peak positions of most prominent PSB features are summarized in Table~\ref{tab:emission_peaks_strain}.

-Fig.~\ref{fig:DOS} illustrates how the bulk phonon DOS of 4H-SiC responds to uniaxial strain of $0\%$, $-2\%$, and $+2\%$ along the $a$-axis.
-The bulk phonon DOS were obtained from $8\times8\times3$ bulk supercells.
-Acoustic modes below 60~meV remain largely unchanged, whereas optical phonons in the 90$-$125~meV range exhibit a pronounced strain dependence: tensile strain ($+2\%$, blue) ``softens'' these modes and shifts them to lower energies, while compressive strain ($-2\%$, red) results in ``hardening'' and a corresponding upward shift.
+For the $\mathrm{V_{Si}^{-}}(k)$ defect, the calculated quasi-local phonon mode at 75.8~meV below the ZPL and its replica at 151.1~meV deviate from the experimentally observed values by 0.2~meV and 0.4~meV, respectively.
+The spectral resolution of the experimental measurements in this work is approximately 0.25~nm, corresponding to $\sim0.25$--$0.36$~meV in the relevant spectral range.
+In comparison, the strain-induced shifts under $\pm2\%$ strain along the $a$-axis reach 3.2~meV for the quasi-local mode and 6.6~meV for its replica.
+These values substantially exceed the experimental spectral resolution, indicating that the predicted strain response should be experimentally resolvable.